Renting in New South Wales

 Without a signed tenancy agreement, the landlord has the right to evict you or increase rent without notice.
 Setting out this paperwork establishes the boundaries of your tenancy clearly, so you know exactly what your rights and responsibilities are.
 You must be given a copy of the tenancy agreement once it is signed.

 Once you begin your tenancy, you are obliged to maintain the condition of the NSW rental property and continue paying rent as the tenancy agreement outlines.
-For any questions about the renting process, the LJ Hooker property management team can answer all of your questions.
+For any questions about the renting process, contact your local LJ Hooker property management team.

 Renting real estate in New South Wales means abiding by a certain set of laws, and making sure you get off on the right foot with paperwork and payments.